vsch/idea-multimarkdown/SPEC.md

 Indented blocks that follow a list item will be associated with the previous list item whose nesting level matches the indentation level of the line being considered.
 This makes it easier to create multi-paragraph list items that themselves contain sub-lists, paragraphs and code blocks.

-In the case where the last block in an item list could be a paragraph for a list item or a code block of the parent's list item the block will be treated as a non-code block with an intent pop up to change this to a fenced code block unindented so that it becomes part of the parent list's item.
+In the case where the last block in an item list could be a paragraph for a list item or a code block of the parent's list item the block will be treated as a non-code block with an intent pop up to change this to a lesser indent level, fenced code block so that it becomes part of the parent list's item.

 ```
  1. List 1 Item 1